rse/audio-node-suite/README.md

   underlying `AudioNode` instances.

-- `AudioNodeGain`, `AudioNodeCompressor`, `AudioNodeLimiter`: these are just convenient wrappers for the regular functionality provides by the Web Audio API `GainNode` and `DynamicsCompressorNode` classes, providing the `bypass()` functionality and useful parameter defaults.
+- `AudioNodeGain`, `AudioNodeCompressor`, `AudioNodeLimiter`: these are just convenient wrappers for the regular functionality provided by the Web Audio API `GainNode` and `DynamicsCompressorNode` classes, providing the `bypass()` functionality and some opinionated parameter defaults.

-- `AudioNodeEqualizer`: this is based on Web Audio API `BiquadFilterNode` instances and provides a convenient multi-band parametric equalizer `AudioNode`.
+- `AudioNodeEqualizer`: this is based on the Web Audio API `BiquadFilterNode` class and provides a convenient multi-band parametric equalizer `AudioNode`.

-- `AudioNodeMeter`: this is based on a Web Audio API `AnalyzerNode` instance and measures the volume in decibel of the audio stream in various ways.
+- `AudioNodeMeter`: this is based on the Web Audio API `AnalyzerNode` class and continuously tracks and measures the overall volume in decibel of the audio stream.
+It is also the internal base building block for the `AudioNodeGate` and `AudioNodeSpectrum` classes.

-- `AudioNodeGate`: this is based on a Web Audio API `GainNode` instance and measures the volume in decibel of the audio stream and drains the volume if it drops below a certain decibel threshold.
+- `AudioNodeGate`: this is based on the Web Audio API `GainNode` class and measures the volume in decibel of the audio stream and drains the volume if it drops below a certain decibel threshold.
 It is intended to act as a Noise Gate.

-- `AudioNodeSpectrum`: this is based on `AudioNodeMeter` and hence a Web Audio API `AnalyzerNode` instance to analyze the frequency/decibel spectrum of the audio stream and continuously render it in a logarithmic scale to a `Canvas` DOM element.
+- `AudioNodeSpectrum`: this is based on `AudioNodeMeter` and hence the Web Audio API `AnalyzerNode` class to analyze the frequency/decibel spectrum of the audio stream and continuously render it in a (linear or logarithmic) scale to a `Canvas` element in the DOM.

 - `AudioNodeVoice`: this is based on `AudioNodeEqualizer`, `AudioNodeGate`, `AudioNodeCompressor`, `AudioNodeGain` and `AudioNodeLimiter` to provide a convenient single `AudioNode` which acts as a reasonable filter chain for voice.
-Its opinionated parameters are hard-coded and just based on some experiences.
+Its opinionated parameters are intentionally hard-coded and are just based on some experiences of the author.

 Usage
 -----